SparkBIM

 Check Regularly Against Point Cloud

-By following these tips, your Revit modeling from point cloud data will be smoother, faster, and much more accurate.
+Stick to these tips and your point cloud modeling will be faster, smoother, and much more reliable.

 Real-World Use Cases

-The process of Convert Point Cloud to 3D Real World Space is not limited to architects.
-Many industries benefit from this powerful workflow:
+The whole Convert Point Cloud to 3D Real World Space process isn’t just for architects.
+Plenty of industries use it:

 Architecture and Design